iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

       maxPixels: 1e12
     });

-This will create a task to the SRTM elevation at 30 m resolution to a raster called MtStHelens_SRTM.tif, using a CRS with EPSG code 32610 (corresponding to WGS84 UTM Zone 10N).
-You should notice that the Tasks tab is highlighted:
+This will create a task to the SRTM elevation at 30 m resolution to a raster called **MtStHelens_SRTM.tif**, using a CRS with [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) code 32610 (corresponding to WGS84 UTM Zone 10N).
+You should notice that the **Tasks** tab is highlighted:

 .. image:: ../../../img/egm702/week3/tasks.png
     :width: 400